Sunday, January 25, 2026

 to be specific in our affections

 Recently I’ve been thinking a lot about specificity.
-There’s this clause that’s attached itself my brain like a barnacle, and I notice it whenever I get into the elevator or the shower:
+There’s this clause that’s bound itself to my brain like a barnacle, and I notice it whenever I get into the elevator or turn on the shower:

 to be specific in our affections

 So maybe what I’ve been thinking about isn’t just specificity, but specificity in love.
-In friendships and in romance, I’ve learned I crave love that feels specific.
-Oftentimes I think it’s useful to remember that we design our affections for each other: I don’t want words that could be meant for anyone else; I don’t want to offer platitudes.
+In friendships and in romance, I lean into love that feels specific.
+It’s easy to forget how actively we can design our affections for every recipient: I don’t want words that could be meant for anyone else; I don’t want to vaguepost.
 I want a love that’s conscious of my quirks.
 And when you have a love that exists specifically between two individuals, this creole of affection starts to emerge.
 The love gets wonderfully weird, and then it becomes durable.
 It develops resilience.
 How can two people constantly designing their love to welcome the weirdness and specificity of the other do anything but last?

 There's this poem I think about a lot but can never find, which I think I encountered in an anthology when I was in high school.
-The poet writes about his wife's elbows, and how we write about loving the neck and the lips and the eyes but what about the elbows?
-Are they not also deserving?
+The poet writes about his wife's elbows, how they matter to him — it’s a comment on how we write about loving the neck and the lips and the eyes but what about the elbows?
+So much hinges on them, literally.

-None of the stuff that comes to the surface when you look for this poem is worth reading.
-It's all too ambitious, and I liked that one poem because I think the poet decided his job was simply to make you notice the specificity of your love.
+Don’t bother looking for it.
+None of the poetry that surfaces on search for love and elbows is worth reading.
+It's all too ambitious, too corny.
+I liked that one poem because I think the author understood that his job was simple, was to show you something small.

 Tuesday, January 6, 2026